 A visual cacophony of billboards, giant ad banners and neon signs, the sinuous stretch of Sunset Blvd running between Laurel Canyon and Doheny Dr has been nightlife central since the 1920s.

 These days, though, it seems to be coasting on its fabled legacy.
-The young, hip and fickle have moved west to Abbot Kinney in Venice and east to Downtown, leaving the Strip to the buttoned-down, cashed-up suburbanites, though midweek and during awards season, the celebs still appear.
+The young, hip and fickle have moved west to Abbot Kinney in Venice and east to Silver Lake, Echo Park and Downtown, leaving the Strip to the buttoned-down, cashed-up suburbanites, though midweek and during awards season, the celebs still appear.